 - DPR should expand workers' right-toknow to include posting of REIs and descriptions of acute and chronic health effects associated with each chemical.
-The information should be posted in a neutral location on the farm in an understandable format and language. - The Office of Environmental Health Hazard Assessment should ensure that all farmworkers are guaranteed "adequate warning" about exposure to carcinogens and reproductive toxins, as required under Proposition 65. - County agricultural commissioners should document all drift inquiries; monitor, analyze and publish trends in inquiries and complaints; and institute mandatory site visits in response to repeated inquiries and/ or complaints. - County agricultural commissioners should make the results of pesticide investigations available to DHS and the public within three months of an investigation.
+The information should be posted in a neutral location on the farm in an understandable format and language. - The Office of Environmental Health Hazard Assessment should ensure that all farmworkers are guaranteed "adequate warning" about exposure to carcinogens and reproductive toxins, as required under Proposition 65. - County agricultural commissioners should document all drift inquiries; monitor, analyze and publish trends in inquiries and complaints; and institute mandatory site visits in response to repeated inquiries and/ or complaints. - County agricultural commissioners should make the results of pesticide investigations

-- DPR should release pesticide use and illness data no later than six months after the end of the year for which the information is reported, and should produce an analysis of pesticide use trends and reported poisonings. - DPR should establish a public database with information on the amount of pesticides used, violations reported, number of workers affected by the violations and number of pesticide illnesses for each user grower.
-This integrated database could be an expansion of the Agricultural Civil Penalties database of pesticide enforcement actions, and would be analogous to the mational Toxic Release Inventory and the statewide Hot Spots database for air polluting chemicals.
+- available to DHS and the public within three months of an investigation. - DPR should release pesticide use and illness data no later than six months after the end of the year for which the information is reported, and should produce an analysis of pesticide use trends and reported poisonings. - DPR should establish a public database with information on the amount of posticides used, violations reported, number of workers affected by the violations and number of pesticide illnesses for each user grower.
+This integrated database could be an expansion of the Agricultural Civil Penalties database of pesticide enforcement actions, and would be analogous to the national Toxic Release Inventory and the statewide Hot Spots database for air polluting chemicals.

-India the blame for direct pesticide poisoning In can be put partly on the easy availability of toxic pestindes, often with little effective restriction in conditions where the helessary controls. safety precautions are highly unrealistic.
-Dr. Copplestone of WHO has said," In all societies, especially where literacy is low, probably most effective sugle measure to promote y is the restriction of the availability of the toxic pesticolics to those who have been the more toxic in their use, and who have t rained for them heed specific Amita Baviskar -
+in India the blame for direct pesticule poisoning can be put partly on the casy availability of toxic pesticules, often with little effective restriction or controls, in conditions where the necessary safety precautions are highly inscalistic.

+Dr. Copplistone of 11th has said, "In all societies, but especially where literacy is low, probably the most effective suple recovere to promote sofety is the restriction of the availability of the more toxic pesticular to these who have been trained in their use, and who have a specific need for them